Email Validation using Laravel DNS Validation

 'email' => 'required|email|unique:users|max:255'

-This default validator checks string against RFC spec which means it validates whether string is valid email address or not.
+This default validator checks the string against RFC spec which means it validates whether a string is a valid email address or not.

 Is RFC validation enough?